oracle/graal/.github/ISSUE_TEMPLATE/2_issues_native_image_other.md

 ---
-name: "\U0001F6A8 Native Image Issue Report"
+name: "\U0001F6A8 Other Native Image Issues"
-about: Create a report for a failure with Native Image.
+about: File an issue for a problem with Native Image.
 To report a security vulnerability, please see below or the SECURITY.md file at the root of the repository.
 Do not open a GitHub issue.
 title: ''
 labels: bug, native-image
 assignees: ''